Lyme Brain: How Lyme Disease Affects Neurocognitive Function

 How Do You Diagnose Lyme & Tick-Borne Disease?

 Lyme and tick-borne disease are complex diseases that produce physical, cognitive, and psychiatric symptoms that present differently in each patient.
-One person may experience severe joint pain, and another may have brain fog and anxiety.
+One person may experience severe headache and joint pain, and another may have brain fog and anxiety.
 Yet, they both have a Tick-Borne illness.

 Lyme Disease is a bacterial infection caused by a spiral-shaped bacteria, Borrelia burgdorferi (Bb).
 It is usually transmitted by the bite of an infected tick, but many also believe spiders and other biting insects can pass it on.
 Most people are shocked to learn that the bacteria can also be passed through the placenta of a pregnant woman to the fetus, which is referred to as congenital Lyme.
 Research from Schlesinger et al. (1985) denotes poor treatment outcomes for those with congenital Lyme.

 Tick-borne disease symptoms may be acute, or they can wax and wane in a more long-term, chronic manner.
-Some symptoms appear immediately after a tick bite, but sometimes weeks, months or years pass before the disease presents making diagnosis and treatment even more complex.
-This waxing and waning of symptoms is confusing, leading to uncertainty regarding underlying cause.
+Some symptoms appear immediately after a tick bite, but sometimes weeks, months or years pass before the disease presents, making diagnosis and treatment even more complex.
+This waxing and waning of symptoms is confusing, leading to uncertainty regarding the underlying cause.
 This makes one wonder if the tick bite or Lyme Disease one had months ago could be related to current symptoms.

 Even with a sudden onset of symptoms, individuals may not get the proper treatment they need due to a misdiagnosis.
 The reality is that most traditional, allopathic, physicians lack proper training in identifying and treating the normal tick bite.
 Many believe that there still has to be a tick bite bullseye rash.
 However, the tick bite bullseye rash is is present only 12 to 42 percent of the time.